6 tips on trust fund distributions to beneficiaries

 3. Encourage philanthropy

-If you’d like to get your beneficiaries interested in charitable work, a trust can include language that incentivizes philanthropy.
-That could mean making gift-giving a prerequisite for any future distributions or making board participation a necessity.
+For many people with significant wealth, philanthropy forms an important part of the legacy they’d like to leave.
+If you’d also like to get your beneficiaries interested in charitable work, a trust can include language that incentivizes philanthropy.

 4. Support family reunions

-To encourage family bonds, a trust can be granted the power to distribute funds for a family reunion every few years to help solidify the extended family.
+To encourage lasting family bonds, a trust can be granted the power to distribute funds for a family reunion every few years to help solidify the extended family and encourage the broader family to consider what kind of a legacy they’d like to build, just as you did when establishing your trust.

 5. Defer to age

-No matter what you do, communicate your wishes
+No matter how you distribute trust assets, communicate your wishes

-These ideas can help you fine-tune your wishes and desired effects when drafting a trust.
-It’s important that you communicate your wishes clearly to your estate planning attorney and the trustee or trustees you choose to administer the terms of the trust.
+These trust fund distribution ideas can help you fine-tune your wishes and desired effects when drafting a trust.
+But don’t forget to communicate your wishes clearly to both your estate planning attorney and the trustee or trustees you choose to administer the terms of the trust.
+They are the ones who will help bring your legacy to life after you’ve gone.

 Learn more about trust and estate services from U.S. Bank.